 Establishing a designated fund enables you to identify and support one or more organizations whose work is meaningful to you, so you can sustain their efforts over time.

 With a donor-advised fund, you can actively participate in recommending grants to charitable organizations anywhere in the United States; you determine when and how much to grant.

 Field of Interest Funds

 With a field of interest fund, you tell us an issue or geographic area you want to support, and we carefully select excellent nonprofit grantees whose work matches your aims.

 By establishing a scholarship fund, you can help a local student realize his or her dream of a college education.
 You can trust us to select the most deserving students from across our region, or you can specify criteria, such as field of study, geographic residence, or connections to employers or other institutions.

 Nonprofit organizations may establish either endowed or non-endowed funds to help meet current and future needs.
 We provide investment and administrative management, while the nonprofits focus on doing good work in the community.

-Take a look at the funds others have created over the years, or read stories about our donors for inspiration.
+Take a look at the funds other donors have created over the years or read stories about our donors for inspiration.